codydehaan/Cody-deHaan-Capstone/README.md

 - Scrolling Background: The road scrolls in the background.
 Giving the illusion of movement.

-- Car Animation: The car bounces up and down using a simple trigometry equation.
-Furthing the illusion of movement.
+- Car Animation: The car bounces up and down using a simple trigonometry equation.
+Furthering the illusion of movement.

 - Miles to Home: Tracks the distance the car drives in miles based off of pixel movement.